-No — it’s about how Acadia National Park is my new favourite national park, and how it was one of the highlights of my 2017 travels.
+No — it’s about how Acadia National Park is my new favourite national park.

 It was the drive alongside Maine’s coastline that had me itching to spend my summers in New England.
 I wanted every August to be full of salt-tinged air, spent island-hopping across secluded beaches and wandering the streets of impossibly adorable towns.
 As I fell in love with stop after stop on our meander north from Portland, I pushed back our arrival time in Acadia by an hour and then one more until the sky was turning a vibrant shade of pink.

 Suddenly, getting to our isolated B&B was trickier than I’d expected with only our car’s headlights to guide us along the unlit gravel paths.

 Still, life was good.
 With the windows down, the perfect level of chill in the air, and the scent of fresh pine trees hanging on the breeze, I couldn’t remember the last time I felt so much joy and gratitude for simply being in Maine right now.

 Within minutes of pulling up outside the B&B, Steve, the owner, was inadvertently filling my stomach with guilt.

 “You know,” he started out.
 “Every one of our guests who’ve spent a day or two here has told us they regret not staying longer.”